 In an effort to protect its citizens, the Ugandan government set up Internally Displaced Persons (IDP) camps.
 The camps became slum cities, rampant with disease, crime, and chaos—a terrible environment for vulnerable children.
 The war ended in 2007, but the children who survived the army or the camps are traumatized beyond belief.

 Uganda Orphans Fund began in 2002 when Duncan received God’s call to go to Uganda.
 In the early years, UOF partnered with other relief organizations to build over 30 orphan homes in various locations.
 A typical orphan home cost $40,000 and houses 50-60 children.
 UOF left the ongoing care of the orphans to local church leaders, and other ministries in the area.

 In 2006, Uganda Orphans Fund obtained “non-government organization” (NGO) status with the Republic of Uganda.
 This designation allowed UOF to steward its own vision and build Kasozi Village in the Kamuli District.
 The Village has four dormitories, a primary school, staff housing, a church,dining hall, a soccer field and a large garden.
 The property has a capacity for 200 children and 30 staff members.
 This diverse community includes kids and staff from three different tribes and has become one loving and cohesive family.

 In 2012, we began a Sponsorship Program to help older children obtain a high school education and vocational training.
 Over 120 kids are currently sponsored, and that number is growing.

-We plan to launch a maternal and children’s medical clinic to serve the Kamuli District in 2017.
+We plan to launch a children’s medical clinic to serve the Kamuli District in 2017.
 Our mission is to grow Ugandan children into adults who can be positive impacts in their country, but they cannot do that without surviving childhood.